AlexandraAgapova/Eye-Health-Bot/README.md

 5. Configure your csv file like in directory data/processed/csv and label it "test.csv"
 6. Execute inference.py

-To train and use YOLOv8
+To train and use YOLOv8:

+1. Prepare dataset on classification and put your data into data/proceseed/for_YOLO
+2. use src/models/YOLO/healthy_unhealthy_eye.ipynb to train and inference result

 Have a nice day)